 In recent years, antibiotic resistances have become increasingly significant in the area of hygienic parameters.
 As part of the HyReKA project, TZW is conducting extensive research on the presence of antibiotic-resistant pathogens and antibiotic resistance genes in raw water.

-Infections caused by resistant bacteria for which conventional antibiotics no longer work are becoming increasingly common.
 In consequence of antibiotic use in human and veterinary medicine resistances spread in the environment during the last years.

 Stange C., Tiehm A.: Verhalten von Antibiotika-Resistenzgenen bei der Trinkwasseraufbereitung.
 Veröffentlichungen aus dem Technologiezentrum Wasser, ISSN 1434-5765, TZW-Band 76 (2017)

 Stange C.,Sidhu J.P.S.,Tiehm A.,Toze S.: Antibiotic resistance and virulence genes in coliform water isolates.
 International Journal of Hygiene and Environmental Health 219: 823-831 (2016) DOI.org/10.1016/j.ijheh.2016.07.015

 Stoll C., Sidhu J.P.S., Tiehm A., Toze S.: Prevalence of clinically relevant antibiotic resistance genes in surface water samples collected from Germany and Australia.

 Environmental Science & Technology 46: 9716-9726 (2012) DOI.org/10.1021/es302020s

 The volumes of the TZW publications can be ordered here.